Thursday, March 26th

 In 2016, California adopted a landmark law (SB1000) requiring every city in the state to adopt an Environmental Justice Element of its general plan.
 As a result, for the last decade cities across the state have been challenged to acknowledge environmental racism and injustice and to make plans to address them.
 Berkeley is in the midst of this, with the Ecology Center leading an Equitable Community Engagement process designed to upend one-way, transactional, and extractive planning and to build a model for trust-building, deep listening, relationship building, and accountability.

 In this session, local community activists, city planners, and grassroots community members will share the new approaches at play in Berkeley, and how other communities can draw from its process to listen, engage, and respond to those most often left out of and most impacted.
 As the saying goes: ” If you’re not at the table, you’re on the menu.”
 Hosted by Martin Bourque, Executive Director, Ecology Center.
-With: Pilar Zuñiga, Community Engagement Program Director, Ecology Center; Alene Pearson, Deputy Director for the Planning and Development Department at the City of Berkeley; Pastor Michael Smith, founder of the Center for Food, Faith & Justice; and Wilhelmenia Wilson, Executive Director of Healthy Black Families.
+With: Pilar Zuñiga, Community Engagement Program Director, Ecology Center; Alene Pearson, Deputy Director for the Planning and Development Department at the City of Berkeley; Pastor Michael Smith, founder of the Center for Food, Faith & Justice; Wilhelmenia Wilson, Executive Director of Healthy Black Families; and Betsy Morris, co-convenor of Gray Panthers Berkeley-East Bay.

 March 26th | 4:45 pm to 6:00 pm | Goldman Theater, Brower Center